programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 g) Click _+ Create a resource_ (for the second time).
 This will create the instance of Computer Vision which you will use.

-{% include figure.html filename="step2-2.png" alt="Picture of the Create a resource + icon and link." caption="Figure 2. + Create a resource." %}

 h) In the **Search Services and Marketplace** box, type "Computer Vision" and press _Enter_.
 When the search results open, click _Create_ under the heading **Computer Vision**.

 i) In the **Create Computer Vision** screen, **Basics** tab, **Project Details** section, set the **Subscription** field to an available choice, such as "Free Trial".
 For **Resource group**, click _Create new_ and name it `resource_group_transcription`.
 Click _OK_.

-{% include figure.html filename="step2-9.png" alt="Picture of the Create Computer Vision window." caption="Figure 3. + Resource group \| Create new." %}
+{% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-02.png" alt="Picture of the Create Computer Vision window." caption="Figure 2. + Resource group \| Create new." %}

 j) (__Important__) In the **Instance Details** section, select a region, input a unique name and set **Pricing tier** to "Free F0".